angular/components/src/lib/sticky-header/sticky-header.md

 [id]: ./sticky-header.jpg

 Sticky-Header should be used within a scrollable container, which is `cdkScrollable`.
-There are two ways to use Sticky-Header.

-The first way is to just define a `cdkStickyHeader` without `cdkStickyRegion`.
-And the first direct parent element of the `cdkStickyHeader` element will be set as its sticky-region.
-Like this:
+Sticky-Header can be used by defining two directives, which are `cdkStickyHeader` and `cdkStickyRegion`'

+If no `cdkStickyRegion` is explicitly defined for a sticky-header, the directive will use its immediate parent element.

+Examples are as follow:

+1. `cdkStickyHeader` without `cdkStickyRegion`':
 ```html
 <div cdk-scrollable>
   <div>